NCAR/MPAS-Workflow/README.md

   ./test.csh
 ```

-`Run.py` parses the selected `{{scenarioConfig}}`, automatically generates many
+`Run.py` (1) parses the selected `{{scenarioConfig}}`, (2) automatically generates a few
-`Cylc` `include/*/auto/*.rc` files and `config/auto/*.csh` environment variable files, and finally
+`Cylc`-relevant `*.rc` files and `config/auto/*.csh` environment variable files, and (3)
 initiates the `Cylc` suite by executing `submit.csh`.
-Users need not modify `Run.py` or `submit.csh`.
+Users need not modify `Run.py` or
+`submit.csh`.
+The file `MPAS-Workflow/suite.rc` is automatically generated in the run
+directory, and it describes all suite tasks and dependencies.

-There are additional aspects of the driver in `submit.csh`, `initialize/`, and `suites/*.rc`.
-For
+Most of the driver functionality is comprised by python scripts in `initialize/`.
+Only
-most users and developers, only `initialize/` will need to be consulted and/or modified.
+they need to be consulted and/or modified.
+For example, developers who wish to

-Developers who wish to add new `Cylc` tasks, or change the relationships between tasks, will need
+add new `Cylc` tasks, or change the relationships (`dependencies`) between tasks, will need
-to modify `initialize/*/*.py`, or in rare cases, create their own suite.
+to modify `initialize/*/*.py`, or in rare cases, create a new suite under `initialize/suites/`.
+If the new task requires a new shell script, it can be added in the `bin/` directory.
+Examples
+are available for executing `bin/*.csh` scripts from an auto-generated `Cylc` task in the
+`initialize/applications`, `initialize/data`, and `initialize/post` directories.

 Workflow task scripts
 ---------------------

 These scripts (`bin/*.csh`) are called from cylc workflow task elements.
-Their usage is nearly
+Their usage is fully
-fully described in sequences of automatically generated task and dependency include files that
+described in sequences of automatically generated task and dependency suite snippets that
 are created during the execution of `Run.py`.
 That procedure is carried out by the python
 scripts under the `initialize` directory.
+Many shell scripts have a corresponding python class
+in the `interface/` directory, or else serve as one task of many in more complex python
+`Component` classes.

 `CleanHofx.csh`: used to clean `HofX` working directories (e.g., `Verification/fc/*`) in order
 to reduce experiment disk resource requirements.